Historic Music Venues In Los Angeles

 www.thewiltern.net

-If you’re from out of town, the Wiltern isn’t nearly as famous as the Troubadour or the Whisky.
-However, do not overlook this important music venue in Koreatown.
-What’s more, the Wiltern has more than triple the capacity of its more famous spots and draws just as many big acts.
-Indeed, the Jerry Garcia Band has been here several times, as did Sting, Madonna and the Allman Brothers.
-That’s not to mention Sheryl Crow, Tenacious D, G-Eazy, Concrete Blonde, King Crimson and the Killers.
+The Wiltern isn’t nearly as famous as the Troubadour or the Whisky if you’re out of town.
+However, do not overlook this critical music venue in Koreatown.
+Moreover, the Wiltern has more than triple the capacity of its more famous spots and draws just as many big acts.
+Indeed, the Jerry Garcia Band has been here several times, as did Sting, Madonna, and the Allman Brothers.
+That’s not to mention Sheryl Crow, Tenacious D, G-Eazy, Concrete Blonde, King Crimson, and the Killers.
 Originally an Art Deco Warner Bros. movie theater, its classic interior is worth the price of admission.
-Among the upcoming performances are Crowded House, Lil Wayne, Bebe Rexha and Les Claypool.
+The upcoming performances are Crowded House, Lil Wayne, Bebe Rexha, and Les Claypool.

 About the Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 of his stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 of his stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com, and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.